-The Karoo Desert NBG is home to several interesting animal species.
+The Karoo Desert National Botanical Garden (NBG) is home to several interesting animal species.
 The biggest variety of animals can be seen in the cultivated section of the Garden, but if you want to spot one of the larger mammals there are two hiking trails, the Grysbokkie trail and the Shale trail, in the natural area where one is more likely to see the larger mammals in the early mornings or late afternoons.

 Below are some of the animals you might see in the Garden.